top of page

 5.9.
 The Museum

-The entrance to the archaeological site of Mycanae includes the museum.
+The entrance to the archaeological site of Mycenae includes the museum.
 It contains many valuable items excavated from this site.
 Unfortunately the gold masks found in Grace Circle A by Schliemann, the archaeologist, aren't here.
 There is a copy of one.

 The Museum at Mycenae, Greece.